-This document describes the business problem of privilege accumulation and the impact of this IT problem on organizations in the context of a growing set of regulatory requirements.
+This document describes the business problem of entitlement accumulation and the impact of this IT problem on organizations in the context of a growing set of regulatory requirements.

-Having defined the business problem, this document then describes the process of access certification, used to respond to privilege accumulation in a manner consistent with regulations such as Sarbanes-Oxley, HIPAA, 21CFR11 and GLB.
+Having defined the business problem, this document then describes the process of access certification, used to respond to entitlement accumulation in a manner consistent with regulations such as Sarbanes-Oxley, HIPAA, 21CFR11 and GLB.

 Two common threads running through many regulations are privacy protection (e.g., HIPAA, GLB, PIPEDA, EU Privacy Directive) and corporate governance (e.g., Sarbanes-Oxley, 21-CFR-11).
 Privacy applies to customers, patients, investors, employees and so forth.
 Good governance applies to financial data, clinical processes, safety procedures, etc.